csdurfee/csdurfee.github.io/content/four-years-of-NBA-gambling-stats.md

 ![huge-dog-bootstrap](/img/huge-dog-bootstrap.png)

-Although the mean value is close to the overall mean, 15% bootstrapped samples actually had a positive rate of return.
+Although the mean value is close to the overall mean, 15% of bootstrapped samples actually had a positive rate of return.
 This is similar to what we saw in [*cool parlay, bro*](/cool-parlay-bro.html), where due to variance, even gamblers with no advantage over the house had a small chance of making money over a long period of time off of parlays.
 I described that situation "like a lottery where you have a 12% chance of winning $3,617, but an 88% chance of losing $10,221."
-This is similar.
+This is a similar proposition.

 ### Bridgejumper parlays and p-hacking
 We'd need a lot more data to get a crisp estimate of the rate of return on huge underdogs, but we can have more confidence in the estimated -5.59% rate for huge favorites.
-Huge favorites being disadvantaged kind of contradicts the favorite-longshot bias theory, but it doesn't surprise me at all due to a strange phenomenon I've seen over and over again.
+Huge favorites being disadvantaged kind of contradicts the favorite-longshot bias theory, but it doesn't surprise me at all due to a strange phenomenon I've seen over and over again online.

 It's a type of bet *sharps* might call "[bridgejumper](https://equinedge.com/glossary/exotic-betting/bridgejumper) parlays" and *squares* on the internet unironically call "free money parlays" -- a parlay of a whole bunch of heavy favorite money lines together.